lizac9/project3-hangman/README.md

 #### **Game section:**
 The website will automatically begin the game.
-User is asked to guess the word by entering individual letters.
+The user is asked to guess the word by entering individual letters.
 If the input letter is in the selected word, the user is notified and the letter replaces the underscore.

 ![Correct letter display](https://res.cloudinary.com/lizac/image/upload/v1665583896/project3-hangman/in_the_word_dtxxvi.png)